-- I definitely spend some part of every day of my life thinking about whether my children are in the faith.
+- I spend part of every day of my life thinking about whether my children are in the faith.

-- My wife and I talk regularly about the realities of our faith–is it really real?
+- My wife and I talk regularly about the realities of our faith–is it real?

-On many occasions, this verse has been taken out of context.
-It has been used as an evangelistic message, which was not what Paul was doing.
+On many occasions, people have taken Paul’s verse out of context.
+They use it in an evangelistic message, which was not what Paul was doing.
 Paul was talking to Christians, not unbelievers.

 On other occasions, as in the preaching illustration earlier, this text can be used for guilt-motivated teaching.
-If not explained correctly, the listener of such messages would be tempted to think about a “to do” list, sin list, gift list, or their personal, specified spiritual criteria to see if he was saved or not.
+If not explained correctly, the listener of such messages would be tempted to think about a to-do list, sin list, gift list, or their personal, specified spiritual criteria to see if God did save them.

 It appears Paul assumes the folks he was talking to were believers.
 That would be the context of his two Corinthian letters (1 Corinthians 1:3-9).
-Therefore, he was asking the Corinthian believers to examine themselves to see if they were actually living in the faith they had genuinely believed in the past.
+He was asking the Corinthian believers to examine themselves to see if they were living in the faith they had genuinely believed in the past.

 Good Works Can Deceive You

-No Christian, especially Paul, would believe your faith (salvation) is based on your behaviors.
-Realizing no one can tell if another person is saved–only God truly knows this, behaviors most definitely should not be the test of salvation.
+No Christian, especially Paul, would believe that you base your faith (salvation) on your behaviors.
+Realizing no one can tell if God has saved another person–only God truly knows this, behaviors most definitely should not be the test of salvation exclusively.

-Examining behaviors as a test of salvation is a dangerous way of talking because it can lead to behavioral modification, as noted earlier.
+Examining behaviors exclusively as a test of salvation is a dangerous way of talking because it can lead to behavioral modification, as noted earlier.
 We already know our works do not save us (Ephesians 2:8-9).
-Paul most definitely knew works could be a misleading indicator of salvation.
+Paul most definitely knew actions could be a misleading indicator of salvation.

-Paul was not positioning his solution to their perceived faith dysfunction in their behaviors, but in Christ alone.
-Rather than telling them to change their behaviors, he wanted them to examine their relationship with Christ.
+Paul was not positioning his solution to their “perceived faith dysfunction” in their behaviors, but in Christ alone.
+Rather than telling them to change their actions, he wanted them to examine their relationship with Christ.

 Test yourselves.
 Or do you not realize this about yourselves, that Jesus Christ is in you? – 2 Corinthians 13:5

-What he was really asking was whether they had a genuine relationship with the Savior.
-This is how Paul thought about testing a person’s faith.
+What he was asking was whether they had a genuine relationship with Jesus.
+This worldview is how Paul thought about testing a person’s faith.
 He said something similar in the earlier portion of his letter.

 So I beg you to reaffirm your love for him. – 2 Corinthians 2:8

-When you are examining your faith or someone else’s faith, you want to be careful about examining behaviors.
-Honestly, there are people in our culture who act nicer than some Christians, but the Christians are going to heaven because they are born from above and the nice culture dude is not.
+When you are examining your faith or someone else’s faith, you want to be careful about observing behaviors only.
+Honestly, there are people in our culture who act nicer than some Christians, but the Christians are going to heaven because they are born from above and the nice culture person is not.

-Anybody has the capacity to be nice.
-Our preacher friend is in danger of misleading his people down a deceptive path.
-While he may be able to persuade them to be nicer, this is not a good test when it comes to faith examination.
+Anybody can be nice.
+Our preacher friend is in danger of misleading his people down a false path.
+While he may be able to persuade them to be nicer, this is not a “good test” when it comes to “faith examination.”

 Our confidence must be in Christ alone.
-Our confidence is not in what we do, but the One we trust.
+Our faith is not in what we do, but the One we trust.
 One of the best tests you can give yourself is the level in which you are trusting the Savior.
-How meaningful and powerful and wonderful is Christ to you?
+How meaningful and powerful and beautiful is Christ to you?

-If these indicators are strong, then your faith is strong and your faith will be revealed in your daily life–through your works.
+If these indicators are healthy, your faith is strong, and your faith will be revealed in your daily life–through your works.
 Here are some excellent questions to test yourself to see if you’re really in the faith.
-This first batch of questions are centered on the idea of confidence in Christ alone.
-Test yourself.
+I’ve centered the questions in this section on the idea of confidence in Christ alone.
+Examine yourself.

 - How concerned are you about your image?
 Do you pretend to be more than you are and do you present yourself as more than you are?
 Image-centered people are not Christ-centered.
-They are more concerned about how they are perceived than caring about how Christ is perceived through them.
+They are more concerned about how others perceive them than caring about how folks see Christ through them.